Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-Applies to hunting or spotting game birds or animals on state GFP property
+Applies to spotting, locating, driving, or rallying game birds or animals on GFP property.

 ClassificationClass 2 Misdemeanor